-Managing pet allergies
+Managing allergies to pets

 - Minimize contact with the animal and create an area free of pets, such as the bedroom.